gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 exit_event = m5.simulate()
 ```

 At this point, the simulation will start.
-It will return an object which will store the status of the simulation.
+It will return an object that holds the status of the simulation.
 We can see why the simulation exits by calling `getCause` from `exit_event`.
 Add the following line to your code to due that.

 ```python
 print(f"Exited simulation because: {exit_event.getCause()}.")